OpenNTI/nti.docs.platform.enduser/userguide/Getting_Started.rst

 Navigate to your course by selecting the course on your homepage.
-Across the banner at the top of your course, you’ll notice five course views: “Activity,” “Lessons,” “Assignments,” “Discussions,” and “Course Info.”
+Across the banner at the top of your course, you’ll notice four course views: “Lessons,” “Assignments,” “Community,” and “Course Info.”

    .. image:: images/navbanner.png